mattttt/writings/1yr.md

 ### Make a strong case
 Doing things in public, asynchronously is daunting.
 You don't necessarily know your audience, you don't know who will provide feedback, you don't know their perspective, and probably, they don't know yours.
 There were a few times that I felt really great about a new design/feature, but nobody else thought so.
 In almost every case, it was because I didnt have enough or had not given enough context.
-In most of the cases that I thought I had a great feature but nobody else cared, it was 100% my fault.
+In most of the cases that I thought I had a great feature but nobody else chimed in, it was 100% my fault.

-Crafting both a description of the problem and how the proposed feature offers a solution is huge.
+Ideally, you want to craft both a description of the problem and the solution the proposed feature offers.
 With these, things move faster.
-If you are misunderstanding, the feedback will be more appropriate, and you'll know why you were mistaken.
+If you are misled, the feedback will be more appropriate, and you'll know why you were mistaken.
 And if you're bringing new perspective, you've effectively made your case and helped others quickly understand.

-Anticipate the nobody has the backstory - give enough context to turn lurkers into commentors and contributors.
+Anticipate that nobody has the backstory - give enough context to turn lurkers into commentors and contributors.
 (TMYK!)

 ### Thicken your skin